How do I find the best hand grinder?

 All manufacturers of high-quality hand mills such as Comandante, Timemore, Etzinger and Kinu rely on stainless steel grinders.

-A look at electronic mills shows that ceramic grinders are sometimes used and not exclusively stainless steel grinding discs.
+A look at electronic mills shows that some of them also use ceramic grinders and not exclusively stainless steel grinding discs.

-The shape of the grinding cones used in hand mills varies from manufacturer to manufacturer, as the manufacturers have each developed their own patents and have them produced by large grinder manufacturers.
+The shape of the grinding cones used in hand mills varies from manufacturer to manufacturer, as each manufacturer has developed their own patents and has them produced by large grinder manufacturers.

 The right ergonomics

-A very important factor is the suitability of a hand mill for everyday use.
-Even if a hand mill manages to achieve the right degree of grinding for the preferred method of preparation, that does not mean that grinding is easy by hand.
+A very important factor is the practicality of a hand grinder for everyday use.
+Even if a hand grinder manages to achieve the right grind for your preferred preparation method, that doesn't necessarily mean that grinding will be easy.

-For example, many of the very cheap mills have a very thin crank, which does not allow for ergonomically comfortable grinding.
-This means that it is not suitable for everyday use and the mill quickly gathers dust in the cupboard because it is simply no fun.
+Many of the very inexpensive grinders, for example, have a very thin crank, which doesn't allow for ergonomically comfortable grinding.
+This makes them unsuitable for everyday use, and the grinder quickly gathers dust in the cupboard because it's simply not enjoyable.

 The grinding speed